adebraine/AIND-Projects/README.md

 The overall goal of this project is to build a word recognizer for American Sign Language video sequences, demonstrating the power of probabalistic models.
 In particular, this project employs  [hidden Markov models (HMM's)](https://en.wikipedia.org/wiki/Hidden_Markov_model) to analyze a series of measurements taken from videos of American Sign Language (ASL) collected for research (see the [RWTH-BOSTON-104 Database](http://www-i6.informatik.rwth-aachen.de/~dreuw/database-rwth-boston-104.php)).

 The raw data, train, and test sets are pre-defined.
 We derived a variety of feature sets (Part 1), as well as implement three different model selection criterion to determine the optimal number of hidden states for each word model (Part 2).
 Finally, in Part 3 we implemented the recognizer and compared the effects the different combinations of feature sets and model selection criteria.

+## Recurrent Neural Networks: Time Series Prediction and Text Generation

+This project consists of two problems.
+One is to build a Recurrent Neural Network (RNN) to perform time series prediction of stock prices and the other is to build a RNN to generate English sentences character-by-character.